pidcodes/pidcodes.github.com/1209/BADA/index.md

 site: https://github.com/bad-alloc-heavy-industries/MXKeyboard
 source: https://github.com/bad-alloc-heavy-industries/MXKeyboard
 ---
-After betting fed up with the state of mechanical keyboards a few years ago, MXKeyboard became DX-MON's brainchild.
+After getting fed up with the state of mechanical keyboards a few years ago, MXKeyboard became DX-MON's brainchild.

 How about a mechanical backlit keyboard which has has no LED flicker by not